AntimaKumawat111/DSA-DATA-/Linked_list/Readme.md

 Table of Contents

- - Circuler Linklist
+ - Circuler Linked list
- - Deletion at First in LinkList
+ - Deletion at First in Linked List
- - Deletion at Last
+ - Deletion at Last in Linked List
- - Deletion In Between In LinkList
+ - Deletion In Between In Linked List
- - Doubly LinkList
+ - Doubly LinkedList
  - Insertion After a node
- - Insertion at Last
+ - Insertion at Last in Linked List
- - Insertion in Between in LinkedList
+ - Insertion in Between in Linked List